MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/manage-using-admin-workspace.md

 ms.topic: article
 ---

-# Using the Administration workspace in Operations Manager
+# Use the Administration workspace in Operations Manager